TorroesPrime/STV-The-Long-Journey/README.md

 3 -  "major deterrent from use.
 50~75% decrease in abilities 4 - "debilitated and not useful due to injury, but will recover in time" 5 - "Completely useless due to injury (Example: Nelix loosing his lungs)"

+12-14-2017 (3:17pm):
+Something I would like to impliment in the program.
+Each time a 'New Game' is loaded, the player would have the option to "Include characters from the show" or to "Not include characters from the show."
+If they opt to include the characters, then they will presented with a screen to